IceMage144/site-source/content/works/hackathons/smart-cities/index.md

 categories: ["Hackathon"]
 ---

-A 24-hour hackathon organized by our fellows from USP, at the theme Smart Cities.
-I participated together with my friend Raphael Gusmão and we got honor to merit for the best design.
+A 24-hour hackathon organized by our fellows from USP, at the theme "Smart Cities".
+I participated together with my friend Raphael Gusmão.
 We made the project "Stuffz", an app for delivering anything you want.
+The project got honor to merit for the best design.